Frisian Foreign Fighters returning from Viking war bands

 All Frisians once belonged to the north over the sea to the terrible corner and all were heathen, who were Frisians.
 (Old-Frisian Emsinger Law)

-These texts are from the High Middle Ages.
+This texts is from the High Middle Ages.
 By then the Frisians were indeed a people that only recently had changed their allegiance.
 From the heathen, barbaric north to the Christian, civilized south.
 This is symbolized by the tribute or tax they had to pay, namely from the clipskelde to huslotha.
 The word clipskelde is composed of the Old-East-Frisian word clippa/ klippa, meaning 'to clink', and the word skelde means 'debt'.
 So, a clinking-debt.
 Old-Frisian law prescribed that the pennies to be paid had to be this heavy that "ma him moeghe hera clinna jn ene lewen wr nioghen fecke huses" (one can hear them clink in a scale over a distance of nine house lots).
 The word huslotha is composed of the word hus, meaning 'house', and the word lotha.
-Of the latter it's a bit unsure what it means but it might mean 'part' or indeed a lot or plot of land.
+Of the latter it is a bit unsure what it means but it might mean 'part' or indeed a lot or plot of land.
 The clipskelde was the tribute paid to the Norsemen/Danes for loyalty to an overlord.
 The huslotha was a tribute paid to the Franks.

 Thet wi Frisa suther nigi and clipskelde urtege and wrthe tha suthera kininge hanzoch and heroch alles riuchte tinzes and togetha and huslotha urgulde, bi asega dome and bi lioda londriuchte, al with thet wi er north herdon Redbate tha infrethmonne, al thet Frisona was.

-That we Frisians subjected ourselves to the south and clipskelde [tribute] refused and became subordinate and obedient to the southern king, regarding all rightful tenths [tax] and paid huslotha ([house-tax], according to the asega's [law expert] judgment and according to the people's land-law, because we belonged to [King] Redbad the unpieceful-man, all that was Frisian.
+That we Frisians subjected ourselves to the south and clipskelde [tribute] refused and became subordinate and obedient to the southern king, regarding all rightful tenths [tax] and paid huslotha ([house-tax], according to the asega's [law expert] judgment and according to the people's land-law, because we belonged to [King] Radbod the unpieceful-man, all that was Frisian.